openequella/openEQUELLA/CONTRIBUTING.md

 ## Build configuration

 Some aspects of the build can be configured by editing the `build.conf` file.
+This is typically though only done for CI builds.

 ### Keystore